Generic Name: clopidogrel (kloe PID oh grel)

-Get emergency medical help if you have any of these signs of an allergic reaction to Plavix: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Plavix: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using Plavix and call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have any other serious side effects:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Certain other medicines may increase your risk of bleeding.
 Tell your doctor if you take aspirin, especially if you have had a stroke.
 Talk to your doctor about whether you should take aspirin with Plavix.

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Plavix, especially: